 48Their brothers the Levites were appointed for all the service of the tabernacle of God’s house.

-49But Aaron and his sons offered on the altar of burnt offering, and on the altar of incense for all the work of the most holy place, and to make atonement for Israel according to all that Moses the servant of God had commanded.
+49But Aaron and his sons offered on the altar of burnt offering and on the altar of incense, and were appointed for all the work of the Holy of Holies, and to make atonement for Israel according to all that Moses the servant of God had commanded.

-54Now these are their dwelling places according to their encampments in their borders: to the sons of Aaron, of the families of the Kohathites (for theirs was the first lot),
+54Now these are their dwelling places according to their settlements within their borders: to the sons of Aaron of the families of the Kohathites (for theirs was the first lot),

-55to them they gave Hebron in the land of Judah and its open land around it;
+55to them they gave Hebron in the land of Judah and the pasturelands around it,

 56but the fields of the city, and its villages, they gave to Caleb the son of Jephunneh.

 60and out of the tribe of Benjamin, Geba with its pasturelands, and Allemeth with its pasturelands, and Anathoth with its pasturelands.
-All their cities throughout their families were 13 cities.
+Throughout their families, all their cities were 13 cities.

-63To the sons of Merari were given by lot according to their families, out of the tribe of Reuben and out of the tribe of Gad and out of the tribe of Zebulun, 12 cities.
+63To the sons of Merari were given by lot according to their families, from the tribe of Reuben and from the tribe of Gad and from the tribe of Zebulun, 12 cities.

 64The children of Israel gave to the Levites the cities with their pasturelands.

-65They gave by lot out of the tribe of the children of Judah and out of the tribe of the children of Simeon and out of the tribe of the children of Benjamin these cities that are mentioned by name.
+65They gave them by lot from the tribe of the children of Judah and from the tribe of the children of Simeon and from the tribe of the children of Benjamin these cities that are mentioned by name.

-70and out of the half-tribe of Manasseh, Aner with its pasturelands, and Bileam with its pasturelands, for the rest of the family of the sons of Kohath.
+70And from the half-tribe of Manasseh: Aner with its pasturelands, and Bileam with its pasturelands for the rest of the family of the sons of Kohath.

-Out of the family of the half-tribe of Manasseh, Golan in Bashan with its pasturelands, and Ashtaroth with its pasturelands;
+71The sons of Gershom were given from the family of the half-tribe of Manasseh: Golan in Bashan with its pasturelands, and Ashtaroth with its pasturelands.

-72and out of the tribe of Issachar, Kedesh with its pasturelands, Daberath with its pasturelands,
+72And from the tribe of Issachar: Kedesh with its pasturelands, Daberath with its pasturelands,

-74and out of the tribe of Asher, Mashal with its pasturelands, and Abdon with its pasturelands,
+74And from the tribe of Asher: Mashal with its pasturelands, and Abdon with its pasturelands,

-76and out of the tribe of Naphtali, Kedesh in Galilee with its pasturelands, and Hammon with its pasturelands, and Kiriathaim with its pasturelands.
+76And from the tribe of Naphtali: Kedesh in Galilee with its pasturelands, and Hammon with its pasturelands, and Kiriathaim with its pasturelands.

-Out of the tribe of Zebulun: Rimmono with its pasturelands, Tabor with its pasturelands;
+77The rest of the Levites, the sons of Merari, were given from the tribe of Zebulun: Rimmono with its pasturelands, Tabor with its pasturelands;

-78and beyond the Jordan at Jericho, on the east side of the Jordan, were given them out of the tribe of Reuben: Bezer in the wilderness with its pasturelands, and Jahzah with its pasturelands,
+78and beyond the Jordan at Jericho, on the east side of the Jordan, were given to them from the tribe of Reuben: Bezer in the wilderness with its pasturelands, and Jahzah with its pasturelands,

 81and Heshbon with its pasturelands, and Jazer with its pasturelands.